Metric entropy for Hamilton-Jacobi equation with uniformly directionally convex Hamiltonian: Introduction

-\begin{definition} Let $(E,\rho)$ be a metric space and $K$ be a totally bounded subset of $E$.
-For $\varepsilon>0$, let $\mathcal{N}_{\varepsilon}(K)$ be the minimal number of sets in a covering of $K$ by subsets of $E$ having diameter no larger than $2\varepsilon$.
-Then the $\varepsilon$-entropy of $K$ is defined as
+\begin{definition} Let $(E,\rho)$ be a metric space and $F$ be a totally bounded subset of $E$.
+For $\varepsilon>0$, let $\mathcal{N}_{\varepsilon}(F|E)$ be the minimal number of sets in a covering of $F$ by subsets of $E$ having diameter no larger than $2\varepsilon$.
+Then the $\varepsilon$-entropy of $F$ is defined as

-In other words, it is the minimum number of bits needed to represent a point in a given set $K$ in the space $E$, up to an accuracy $\varepsilon$ with respect to the metric $\rho$. \end{definition}
+\end{definition} In other words, it is the minimum number of bits needed to represent a point in a given set $F$ in the space $E$, up to an accuracy $\varepsilon$ with respect to the metric $\rho$.
 Such an approach stems from a conjecture of Lax in \cite{Lax02} for scalar conservation laws with uniformly convex fluxes.
-A complete answer to Lax's conjecture was provided in \cite{AON1, DLG,AON3}.
-This study was also extended to scalar conservation laws with nonconvex fluxes in \cite{AON4,DNR} and to hyperbolic systems of conservation laws in \cite{AON2,AON3}.
-Recently, the first results on the $\ve$-entropy for sets of viscosity solutions of (\ref{HJ}) were obtained in \cite{ACN}.
+A complete answer to Lax's conjecture was provided in \cite{AON1, AON3, DLG}.
+This study was also extended to scalar conservation laws with nonconvex fluxes in \cite{AON4,DNR} and to hyperbolic systems of conservation laws in \cite{AON3, AON2}.
+Recently, the first results on the $\ve$-entropy for sets of viscosity solutions of (\ref{HJ}) were obtained in \cite{ACN,ACN1}.
 The authors proved that the minimal number of bits needed to represent a viscosity solution of (\ref{HJ}) up to an accuracy $\varepsilon$ with respect to the $\bf{W}^{1,1}$-distance is of the order $\ve^{-d}$ under the strongly convex condition on Hamiltonian $H$.
-A similar result was also proved in \cite{ACN1} by the same authors, when the Hamiltonian depends on the state variable $x$.
 There the main idea was to provide controllability results for Hamilton-Jacobi equations and a compactness result for a class of semiconcave functions.
-However, such a gain of BV regularity does not hold for (\ref{HJ}) with general strictly convex Hamiltonian functions and the previous approach to finding the $\ve$-entropy of the solution set in \cite{ACN,ACN1} cannot be applied.
-In this case, a study of the fine regularity properties of viscosity solutions is still lacking and quantitative estimates on the $\ve$-entropy of viscosity solution sets are not available yet.
+However, such a gain of BV regularity does not hold for (\ref{HJ}) with a general strictly convex Hamiltonian $H$ and the previous approach to finding $\ve$-entropy of the solution set cannot be applied.